Viraj1996/Aerofit-Business-Case-study/README.md

 Business Problem<br>
 The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
 The team decides to investigate whether there are differences across the product with respect to customer characteristics.<p>

-1) Perform descriptive analytics to create a customer profile for each AeroFit treadmill product by developing appropriate tables and charts.<br>
+1) Performing descriptive analytics to create a customer profile for each AeroFit treadmill product by developing appropriate tables and charts.<br>
-2) For each AeroFit treadmill product, construct two-way contingency tables and compute all conditional and marginal probabilities along with their insights/impact on the business.
+2) For each AeroFit treadmill product, constructing two-way contingency tables and computing all conditional and marginal probabilities along with their insights/impact on the business.